 Can teeth straighten themselves?

 It is possible for teeth to straighten themselves, but only during the stage while they are still erupting.
-The first few permanent teeth might come in crooked and then correct themselves as the other teeth erupt.
+The first few permanent teeth might come in crooked and then correct themselves.
 In adults, though, teeth are likely to become more crooked over time, not straighter.

 Can you get your teeth surgically straightened?